PPA Penn 2

 Assistant Coach

-Christian Lomeli enters his fourth season as an assistant coach for the Hoosiers in 2022.
+Christian Lomeli enters his fifth season as an assistant coach for the Hoosiers in 2023.
 Lomeli primarily works with the team’s goalkeepers.

 Under Lomeli’s guidance, Roman Celentano became the first player ever to win Big Ten Goalkeeper of the Year twice, doing so in the 2020-21 and 2021 seasons.
 Following the 2021 campaign, Celentano was picked No. 2 overall in the 2022 MLS SuperDraft by FC Cincinnati, tying the highest selection in program history.
 Celentano was a two-time All-American with a 37-10-5 record while allowing just 33 goals in 52 matches.